yobta/stores/src/stores/mapYobta/index.md

 ## Persistency

-Map state reqires a special ecoder when used with the plugins that serialize state.
+Map state reqires a special codec when used with the plugins that serialize state.

 ### With [LS](../../plugins/lazyPluginYobta/index.md) Plugin